nrfconnect/sdk-nrf/samples/bluetooth/mesh/ble_peripheral_lbs_coex/README.rst

 See :ref:`ug_bt_mesh_model_config_app` for details on how to configure the mesh models with the nRF Mesh mobile app.

-Configure the Generic OnOff Server model on the root element of the :guilabel:`Mesh and Peripheral Coex` node:
+Configure the Generic OnOff Server model on the root element of the **Mesh and Peripheral Coex** node:

-1. Bind the model to :guilabel:`Application Key 1`.
+1. Bind the model to **Application Key 1**.
    Once the model is bound to the application key, you can control **LED 1** on the device.

 #.
 In the model view, tap :guilabel:`ON`/:guilabel:`OFF` (one of the Generic On Off Controls).